Drodriguezponce1/Drodriguezponce1/README.md

 ## Hi there 👋

-**`Aspiring Software Engineer in the making, risen from the Dark Side in the realm of Star Wars....`**
+**`Aspiring Software Engineer, forging a path from the Dark Side in the Star Wars galaxy....`**

-On a more serious note, my name is Daniel J. Rodriguez-Ponce, and I am a Software Engineer that wants to specialize in Back-End Development and learn all the in's and out's
+On a more serious note, my name is Daniel J. Rodriguez-Ponce, and I am a Software Engineer aspiring to specialize in Back-End Development.
+I am eager to master all the intricacies of software engineering while honing my expertise.
+My current focus is on leveraging skills in Java, Python, and SQL to expand my knowledge and explore other programming languages.
+This repository serves as a chronicle of my journey — from learning Python, working on side projects, and eventually diving into advanced technologies like AI
 <!--
 **Drodriguezponce1/Drodriguezponce1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.